nikemais/ThesisProject/README.md

 # ThesisProject
-MSc's Thesis project code (implementation of non-conservative force modelling)
+MSc Thesis project repository to support the implementation of non-conservative force modelling on Mars orbiters.